algofoogle/ttsky25a-vga-matrix-dac/docs/info.md

 ## How it works

-Three current-steering DACs, intended for generating analog VGA display signals, using a 16x16 matrix of unit current sources, converting 8-bit digital inputs to inverted analog current sink "outputs" in the range of 3.3V down to 1.3V (depending on external pull-up resistance).
+Three current-switching DACs, intended for generating analog VGA display signals, using a 16x16 matrix of unit current sources, converting 8-bit digital inputs to inverted analog current sink "outputs" in the range of 3.3V down to 1.3V (depending on external pull-up resistance).

 ## How to test